DekinderDries/track-shared-js/00-essentials/90-scrum/exercise01-airport-game/lego-stories.md

 ## Story 13
 > As an Airport carrier
 I need to have an Aircraft-Tractor
-So that aircrafts can be pushed reverse
+So that aircraft can be pushed reverse

 As proven by: